Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Change-in-slope Optimal Partitioning

-The value $s_1$ is ``unseen" as the cost $(y_\tau-s_1)^2$ obtained at index $\tau$ is not present in the summation.
-Note that this cost function doesn't use a minimisation as in PELT: we cannot guarantee that splitting a segment into two segments would result in a smaller overall cost.
-This property is at the core of the PELT pruning rule.
-However, this choice of cost function will give us a simple update rule including the continuity condition for consecutive segments.
+Notice that the cost $(y_\tau-s_1)^2$ that would have been obtained at index $\tau$ is not present in the summation, unlike the right bound $(y_t-s_2)^2$.
+This choice of cost function will lead to an update rule with a simple description of the continuity condition for consecutive segments.